 4. Protecting Your FBA Business

 Running an FBA business can be a viable way to make money.
-But if you've designed a product that is in high demand, some people will try to copy it.
+But if you design a product in high demand, some people will try to copy it.

-There are several ways to boost your Amazon brand protection, though.
-You can sell your products in a bundle, print your logo on your designs and see a patent attorney.
+Nevertheless, there are several ways to boost your Amazon brand protection.
+You can sell your products in a bundle, print your logo on your designs or see a patent attorney.
 To reduce the risk, you can help educate your customers by warning them of fakes.
 And you can use unique packaging and codes through Transparency to make it harder to replicate.

-Whatever you do, don't ignore the issue.
+Whatever you do, do not ignore the issue.
 If you aim for success on Amazon, your brand will likely become a target.
 Make a plan to ward off copycats long before the first one strikes.

 5. Taking the Next Step

 Protecting your brand is a crucial part of growing your business.
-And being rewarded for that growth is a crucial part of being a business owner — all the way up to selling the business when the time is right.
-At Boosted Commerce, we’ve helped close to 40 brands exit successfully and become part of our Seller Circle.
-If you’re ready to take that next step, or are even just thinking about it, feel free to reach out and learn more about selling your business to Boosted.
+And being rewarded for that growth is a vital part of being a business owner — all the way up to selling the company when the time is right.
+At Boosted Commerce, we have helped close to 40 brands exit successfully and become part of our Seller Circle.
+If you are ready to take that next step, or are even just thinking about it, feel free to reach out and learn more about selling your business to Boosted.